llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 ## What exactly have you replaced debug intrinsics with?

-We're using a dedicated C++ class called DPValue to store debug info, with a one-to-one relationship between each instance of a debug intrinsic and each DPValue object in any LLVM-IR program.
+We're using a dedicated C++ class called `DPValue` to store debug info, with a one-to-one relationship between each instance of a debug intrinsic and each `DPValue` object in any LLVM IR program.
 This class stores exactly the same information as is stored in debugging intrinsics.
 It also has almost entirely the same set of methods, that behave in the same way:

   https://llvm.org/docs/doxygen/classllvm_1_1DPValue.html

-This allows you to treat a DPValue as if it's a dbg.value intrinsic most of the time, for example in generic (auto-param) lambdas.
+This allows you to treat a `DPValue` as if it's a `dbg.value` intrinsic most of the time, for example in generic (auto-param) lambdas.

 ## How do these DPValues fit into the instruction stream?